quietui/quiet/docs/docs/restyle.md

 Restyle ships with a handful of helpful utility classes.
 Use `class="..."` to apply them to any HTML element.

-- `visually-hidden` - Use when an element must be accessible to assistive technologies like screen readers but should remain hidden in other circumstances.
+- `quiet-vh` (visually hidden) - Use when an element must be accessible to assistive technologies like screen readers but should remain hidden in other circumstances.
-- `visually-hidden-focusable` - The same as `visually-hidden`, but it will show when the element or any of its children receive focus.
+- `quiet-vh-focusable` - The same as `quiet-vh`, but it will show when the element or any of its children receive focus.
 Useful for things like "skip to content" links.
-- `visually-hidden-label` - Apply this to any Quiet form control that has a `label` part to visually hide the label.
+- `quiet-vh-label` - Apply this to any Quiet form control that has a `label` part to visually hide the label.
-- `visually-hidden-description` - Apply this to any Quiet form control that has a `description` part to visually hide the description.
+- `quiet-vh-description` - Apply this to any Quiet form control that has a `description` part to visually hide the description.

 <style>
   .preview {